MaxBWiseman/Project-4---Code-Institute/README.md

 ## Project updates

-I also used GitHubs project update feature, located at the top right on the project board named as "Project Details" -
+To keep track of progress and communicate updates, I used GitHub's project update feature.
+This feature, located at the top right of the project board under "Project Details," allowed me to document significant milestones, changes, and achievements throughout the development process.

+I have placed a lot of updates here, which can be viewed quickly with this link: https://github.com/users/MaxBWiseman/projects/2/views/1?pane=info

 ![alt text](static/images/readme_images/project-details-ss1.png)

-I have placed alot of updates here, view them quickly with this link - https://github.com/users/MaxBWiseman/projects/2/views/1?pane=info

 Or look at some quick screenshots -